Pat Flynn (punk musician): Musical style and influences

 Flynn's songwriting is noted for its emotional depth, which, according to critics, distinguished him among hardcore punk vocalists.
 Lyrically, he often draws from personal experience, including family relationships, loss, and mental health, topics that were once uncommon in the hardcore genre.
 For example, Have Heart's song "Unbreakable" (on 2006's The Things We Carry) was written about Flynn's grandfather, an unusually intimate subject for the scene at that time.
 With Fiddlehead, Flynn has continued this autobiographical approach: many songs (and entire albums) address the death of his father and his own journey through grief and healing.
-Across three albums, Fiddlehead's lyrics trace a narrative arc from mourning to acceptance, a trilogy that Pitchfork described as "about grief, depression, and fighting to move forward in the face of loss."
+Across three albums, Fiddlehead's lyrics trace a narrative arc from mourning to acceptance, a trilogy that Pitchfork described as "about grief, depression, and fighting to move forward in the face of loss".

 In addition to their confessional nature, Flynn's lyrics frequently incorporate literary and historical references.
 He has cited influences ranging from punk and hardcore legends to authors and poets.
 The title of Death Is Nothing to Us was taken from Lucretius via historian Stephen Greenblatt's book The Swerve, which Flynn read while writing the album.
 On the song "True Hardcore (II)" he critiques elitism in subcultures using language reminiscent of his Catholic school experiences, and elsewhere he has quoted lines from W.B.
 Yeats and alternative rock artists like Alex G and the Cranberries in his songs.
-According to Far Out, Flynn's style has evolved from the raw, shouted vocals of Have Heart's hardcore to a more melodic delivery in Fiddlehead's post-hardcore sound.
+According to Arun Starkey of Far Out, Flynn's style has evolved from the raw, shouted vocals of Have Heart's hardcore to a more melodic delivery in Fiddlehead's post-hardcore sound.